-This state – one of clarity and focus – is also known as a “performance mindset”, and a high performance mindset is a very important tool in your leadership toolbox.
+This state – one of clarity and focus – is also known as a “performance mindset,” and a high-performance mindset is an essential tool in your leadership toolbox.

-It determines how you think about and interpret situations.
+It determines how you think about and interprets situations.
 It determines your emotional reactions.
 It determines the decisions you make and the actions you take.

-All very important considerations and choices for any leader in this global, complex, urgent world today.
+All crucial considerations and choices for any leadership role in this global, complex, urgent world today.

 …The emerging leader is focused on increasing her confidence.

 …The senior operations leader is focused on delegating to her team.

 …The high-performing sales executive is focused on internal collaboration.

 To be successful with any developmental strategies that improve these areas, the right mindset is required FIRST.
 Your mindset directly supports your ability to reframe your thinking and create new habits for success.

 If you aren’t operating as your best self every day, then it is likely you are bringing beliefs and thoughts to the table that are not serving you and could actually be pushing you further away from the life you want.